Martin D. Ginsburg

 Martin David Ginsburg (June 10, 1932 – June 27, 2010) was an American lawyer who specialized in tax law and was the husband of American lawyer and U.S. Supreme Court Justice Ruth Bader Ginsburg.
-He taught law at Georgetown University Law Center in Washington, D.C. and was of counsel in the Washington, D.C. office of the American law firm Fried, Frank, Harris, Shriver & Jacobson.
+He taught law at Georgetown University Law Center in Washington, D.C., and was of counsel in the Washington, D.C., office of the American law firm Fried, Frank, Harris, Shriver & Jacobson.

 Early life and education

-Ginsburg was born in Brooklyn, New York to Evelyn (née Bayer) and Morris Ginsburg, a department store executive.
-He grew up in Rockville Centre, Long Island, where he attended South Side High School.
+Ginsburg was born in Brooklyn, New York City, on June 10, 1932, to Evelyn (née Bayer) and Morris Ginsburg, a department store executive.
+He grew up in Rockville Centre on Long Island, where he attended South Side High School.
 His family was Jewish.

-Ginsburg earned a B.A. in chemistry from Cornell University in 1953 and a J.D. (magna cum laude) from Harvard Law School in 1958.
+Ginsburg earned a A.B. in chemistry from Cornell University in 1953 and a J.D., magna cum laude, from Harvard Law School in 1958.
 He was a star on Cornell's golf team.
 After finishing a year at law school, Ginsburg married Joan Ruth Bader in 1954, after her graduation from Cornell.
-That same year, Ginsburg, a ROTC graduate commissioned in the Army Reserve, was called up for active duty and stationed at Fort Sill, Oklahoma for two years.
+The same year, Ginsburg, a ROTC graduate commissioned in the Army Reserve, was called up for active duty and stationed at Fort Sill, Oklahoma, for two years.

 In 1956, he returned to law school, transferring to Harvard Law School along with his wife's admission there.
 During his third year at Harvard, Ginsburg endured two operations and radiation therapy to treat testicular cancer.